 APPEAL AGAINST TPO: Find out how to appeal a decision about a tree preservation order or replacement order decision.
 Check how long the appeals process takes and the deadlines for appealing a TPO decision.

-ORGANISATIONS: The council may have details of community support groups and organisations in your community.
-Contact them to check what help and support is available in your area.
+ORGANISATIONS: The council has details of any community support groups and organisations available in your neighbourhood.
+Contact them to check what help and support is accessible in your area.

 APPLY FOR DIRECT PAYMENTS: In some cases you can apply for direct payments from social services.
 The payments can be for you or someone that you care for.
 The system lets you choose the services that you need most instead of the council arranging them.